MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

    > [!TIP]
    > To accurately predict CLV for the set time period, a comparable period of historical data is required.
 For example, if you want to predict CLV for the next 12 months, have at least 18 – 24 months of historical data.

 1. Set the time frame in which a customer must have had at least one transaction to be considered active.
-The model only predicts CLV for active customers.
+The model only predicts CLV for **Active customers**.
    - **Let model calculate purchase interval (recommended)**: Model analyzes your data and determines a time period based on historical purchases.
    - **Set interval manually**: Time period for your definition of an active customer.